la2050/archive/_projects/2018/crayon-collection-prevent-waste-in-landfills-increase-arts-education-in-low-income-schools.md

   - Proficiency in English and Language Arts and Math
   - Enrollment in early care and education programs
   - 'Students’ immersion in Science, Technology, Engineering, and Math content'
+category_other:
+  - LA is the best place to CREATE
+  - LA is the best place to CONNECT
 body_class: blueberry

 ---